2016 ALEA III International Composition Prize

 Finalists and prize-winners from 1980 to present.

-The 2015 ALEA III International Composition Competition Prize
+The ALEA III International Composition Competition

-During the 30 International Composition Competitions produced so far more than 6,500 scores have been submitted and 215 have been performed.
+During the 31 International Composition Competitions produced so far more than 6,500 scores have been submitted and 222 have been performed.
 All scores are kept in the ALEA III library for the perusal of students, performers and any other interested individuals.

-ALEA III, Performing Arts Ensemble in Residence at Boston University, under the direction of Theodore Antoniou, will rehearse and perform the compositions of the six finalists.
+ALEA III, Performing Arts Ensemble in Residence at Boston University, under the direction of Theodore Antoniou, rehearses and performs the compositions of the six finalists.
 ALEA III is well known for its dedication to the presentation of new works and, owing to its flexible instrumentation, is uniquely suited to the performing group for this competition.
-Among the judges will be well known personalities of the Boston music scene.
+Among the judges are well known personalities of the Boston music scene.
 At the end of the final round concert two works are awarded.